elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript is unique because it fully
-      integrates HTML and CSS, and all major browsers support it.
-JavaScript is the only browser technology that combines all three of these features.
-      That distinguishes JavaScript and explains why it is the most widely used technology for designing browser interfaces.
+      <strong>Interview Response:</strong> JavaScript is unique because it fully integrates with HTML and CSS, and all major browsers support it.
+JavaScript is the only browser technology that combines, all three of these features.
+That distinguishes JavaScript, and explains why it is the most widely used technology for designing browser interfaces.
     </div>
     <br />
   </div>